Tzade. — v. 137-144.

 So why do I still buckle inside when I am misunderstood? ignored? rejected?
 When I sacrifice and it is passed over?
 When I’m exhausted and no one relieves me.
 When I try hard and am criticized for my effort (or ignored)?
 When I hurt and no one cares?
 Or, taken literally or figuratively, when I’m hungry and no one feeds me, or thirsty and no one gives me to drink?
 When I’m naked and vulnerable and no one protects me but uses me instead?

 It seems to me that the shock of these violations proves, rather than disproves, my significance.
 Something has gone wrong and my value has been trashed.
 There must be a way back; a redemption.
 How do I grasp this at the right handle?

-First, I note that he addresses his voice to his God who is there and is listening.* What is our natural inclination when we are violated, wounded, ridiculed or neglected?
-Our natural inclination is self-protection which fails to look upward; so we cry out in various ineffective, horizontal ways: e.g.,
+First, I note that he addresses his voice to his God who is there and is listening.
+What is our natural inclination when we are violated, wounded, ridiculed or neglected?
+My own natural inclination is self-protection and I understand this is universal.
+It is the old “fight or flight” reactionary aspect of our humanity.
+We cry out in various ineffective, horizontal (not vertical) ways:

 - manipulation of others,

 - expression of pain,

 - exclusive reliance on professionals (e.g., political, psychiatric, medical, educational),

 The key to this psalmist’s peace of soul and sanity of mind is who he addresses with his pain.
 He believes God is real and present–Sovereign over the affairs of this world and all that is in it, including his suffering.
 As Sovereign, God has purpose and meaning in our suffering.
 As a loving Sovereign, God does not desire that any suffering should destroy us or last forever (Lamentations 3;31-33).
 Therefore, the psalmist turns his voice to make appeal to the only One who can answer and will act on his behalf (Philippians 4:6-7).